Family Support During Postpartum Depression

 Preparing meals can be a burdensome task when living with depression.
 Offering to cook or deliver meals may help someone eat nutritious meals without added stress.
 Nutritious meals can help individuals maintain physical health and energy levels during recovery after birth.

 Offering to do one’s grocery shopping and batch cooking or freezing meals for later use may also relieve a new parent's burden.
-You might bring over homemade meals or arrange for meal delivery services to ensure they have access to ready-to-eat, nutritious food.
+You might bring over homemade meals or arrange for meal delivery services to ensure they have plenty of ready-to-eat, nutritious food.
 Coordinating with other family members or friends can guarantee a steady supply of home-cooked meals.

 Assist with household chores